top of page

 • Sep 8, 2025

 A few years ago, we got introduced to the world of poké bowls right in the middle of the hype.
 The first time we ordered one from a restaurant, we were blown away by the flavors.
-It was like sushi—but in a super easy, ready-to-dig-in bowl!
+It was like sushi, but in a super easy, ready-to-dig-in bowl!
+Also known as a poke bowl, this dish combines fresh rice, toppings, and protein into one balanced and customizable meal.

 The week after, I started wondering how hard it would be to make a crispy chicken poké bowl at home.
 Turns out… ridiculously easy!
 In less than 30 minutes, you can have a fresh, healthy, and super tasty poké bowl on the table.
 Honestly, why wait half an hour for delivery when you can whip it up yourself with fresh ingredients?
-Don’t forget to take a look at our other Asian inspired recipes!
+Don’t forget to explore our Asian inspired recipes, including easy rice bowls, chicken bao bun and quick chicken dishes.

 Image: Poké bowl with crispy chicken, ready to eat!
 After eating i found out that I forgot to add the roasted sesame seeds and nori sprinkles for our guests!